The School of Pharmacy

 Students may submit courses taken at foreign colleges/universities.
 The transcripts must be evaluated by a reputable service based in the United States.
 There is no guarantee that any or all courses will be accepted.
 Applicants who take course in Canada do not have to have their transcripts evaluated by such a service.

-Husson pre-pharmacy students who are offered guaranteed admission must earn a 3.5 math/science pre-pharmacy GPA or greater, score at least an 80th percentile on the PCAT, and successfully pass any other admissions requirements (e.g., interview).
+Husson students who are offered guaranteed admission must earn a 3.3 math/science GPA or greater, score at least an 50th percentile on the PCAT, and successfully pass any other admissions requirements (e.g., interview).

 Minimum Application Requirements

 Students are required to take the Pharmacy College Admissions Test before the posted deadline.
+The preferred PCAT scores are in the 25th percentile or above.
 Students may take the test more than once before this time, with the highest score counting.
 Scores have a three year age limit, unless a new test version has been introduced.
 In the event a new version has been introduced in the past three years, applicants must take the most current version.

 Applicants are required to submit official transcripts for all colleges attended prior to the application deadline.
 Husson students need not submit transcripts, unless they have taken a course elsewhere and have not submitted the transcript to Husson prior to making application to the School of Pharmacy.

-The following coursework includes the minimum requirements to fulfill the course prerequisites for the Doctor of Pharmacy program in the Husson School of Pharmacy.
-Note: Chemistry, Biology and Math courses taken more than five (5) years ago are not routinely accepted for meeting pre-pharmacy requirements and will be evaluated on a case-by-case basis.
+The minimum requirements to fulfill the course prerequisites in the pre-professional phase of the Doctor of Pharmacy program at the Husson University School of Pharmacy are listed below.
+Note: Chemistry, Biology and Math courses taken more than five (5) years ago are not routinely accepted for meeting requirements and will be evaluated on a case-by-case basis.